 Aberdeen is a very small village located in the state of Ohio.
 With a population of 1,516 people and just one neighborhood, Aberdeen is the 509th largest community in Ohio.

-Aberdeen is a blue-collar town, with 43.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Aberdeen, you'll notice that it is more blue-collar than most other communities in America.
+43.55% of Aberdeen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Aberdeen is a village of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Aberdeen who work in healthcare suport services (10.99%), food service (9.94%), and office and administrative support (6.13%).

 As is often the case in a small village, Aberdeen doesn't have a public transportation system that people use for their commute.